numpy-user/OCVBot/README.md

 python3 ./ocvbot/main.py
 ```

+- To stop the bot, use CTRL-C on the terminal window running the bot.
+- To exit the virtual environment, run `deactivate`.
+> NOTE: You must activate the virtual environment every time you wish to run the bot!

 ## CONFIGURATION

-Currently OCVBot is configured via a few basic settings in the `ocvbot/config.ini`
+Currently OCVBot is configured via a few basic settings in the `ocvbot/config.yaml`
 file.
 Please see the comments in that file for information on how to configure
 each parameter.